jimmychu0807/substrate-front-end-template/README.md

 # Substrate Front End Template

+**⚠️ This template is archived and no longer maintained.
+Please use the [create-polkadot-dapp](https://github.com/paritytech/create-polkadot-dapp) to get a Polakdot SDK / Substrate dApp frontend up and running.**

 This template allows you to create a front-end application that connects to a [Substrate](https://github.com/paritytech/substrate) node back-end with minimal configuration.
 To learn about Substrate itself, visit the